brendanhasz/probflow/docs/example_fully_connected.rst

     model.fit(x, y)

-Using the Dense and Sequential Modules
+Using the Dense, Sequential, and DenseNetwork Modules
 --------------------------------------

-TODO: the Dense module handles creating the variables for you, and the Sequential module takes a list of modules or callables and pipes the output of each into the input of the next
+ProbFlow comes with some ready-made modules for creating fully-connected neural networks.
+The :class:`.Dense` module handles creating the weight and bias parameters, and the :class:`.Sequential` module takes a list of modules or callables and pipes the output of each into the input of the next.

+Using these two modules, we can define the same neural network as above much more easily:

 .. tabs::